TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 #### Installing the Google API Client

 Ruby comes packaged with the `gem` command.
-This tool allows you to download libraries by simply knowing the name of the library you want to install.
+This tool allows you to download libraries by knowing the name of the library you want to install.

 ~~~bash